 THERE ARE SOLUTIONS TO ALL THIS

 The question is, which food companies will be progressive enough to take them.

-1) Hire a gluten-specialized consultant who goes beyond standard guidelines and can give you tomorrow’s edge, today.
-Due Diligence: This is someone who must be outside the self-regulated gluten-free certification companies, who are all private agencies with most — not all — following loose government standards.
+Action Items:1) Hire a gluten-specialized consultant who goes beyond standard guidelines and can give you tomorrow’s edge, today.
+Due Diligence: This is someone who must be outside the self-regulated gluten-free certification companies, who are all private agencies with most -- not all -- following loose government standards.

 Jaqui Karr, CGP, CSN, CVD, is a best-selling author, speaker, and corporate consultant who specializes in educating about gluten, celiac disease, specialty diets, and health through nutrition.
 Her popular “NakedFood” brand has helped thousands include more power raw and healing greens in their diet.
 Ms. Karr is a certified gluten practitioner, certified sports nutritionist, and certified vegan/vegetarian educator to dietitians. http://jaquikarr.com

 Note: The statements presented in this column should not be considered medical advice or a way to diagnose or treat any disease or illness.
 Dietary supplements do not treat, cure or prevent any disease.
 Always feel the advice of a medical professional before altering your daily dietary regimen.
 The opinions presented here are those of the writer.